Research

 Population viability analysis (PVA), modelling

-PVA and population models are able to provide effective guidance for management and protection efforts, and to account for system stochasticity and uncertainty, which made them widely used within population ecology, conservation biology and wildlife management.
+PVA and population models are able to provide effective guidance for management and conservation efforts, and to account for system stochasticity and uncertainty, which made them widely used within population ecology, conservation biology and wildlife management.
 My research is focused on the general understanding of population dynamics, development of novel model structures and the application of the PVA and models in practice.

 Fish ecology and fisheries management